 Overall, intermediates have a decent amount of terrain to choose from, however parts of it can be steep and the runs are quite segregated, so it may leave some skiers feeling a little frustrated and tired.

-Engelberg has a great selection of 3-4 star hotels in the center of the town.
+Engelberg has a good selection of 3-4 star hotels in the center of the town, in addition to a new 5 star hotel opeining in spring 2021.
 Some are within a 5-15 minute walk to the Titlis ski area, but most are an easy, free shuttle bus ride to either base area.
 Most are an easy walk from the train station.
 Parts of the village can be noisy in the evening, particularly weekends.
 Scout’s favorite hotels for a sophisticated ski-bum vibe are the Ski Lodge Engelberg and Spannort – both of which were old hotels bought and renovated by Swedes.Search Hotels and Deals Get your

 Scout Field Guide >